spacetelescope/bibcat/README.md

 ### Spacy model downloads
+spaCy is a Python library that provides efficient NLP tools for text preprocessing, including tokenization, tagging, and named entity recognition.

-*Note that some core tests using `spacy` could fail if the version number is not `3.7.2`.
-You could reinstall `pip install spacy==3.7.2` if that happens.
-This is a work-around solution until we have the capacity to update the tests.
+*Note: Some core tests that use spaCy may fail if the version is not 3.7.2.
+If this happens, you can reinstall it with pip install spacy==3.7.2.
+This is a temporary workaround until we have the capacity to update the tests.*

 This model is used for identifying the mission:
 ```